Kunmiii/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints a number with two decimal places, followed by a new line.
 Write a script that converts a number from base 10 to base 16.
 Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+[master 8a85fda] I'm an instant start.
+Just add water and stir.
+ 2 files changed, 3 insertions(+)
+ create mode 100755 0x03-shell_variables_expansions/103-water_and_stir
+Write a script that prints every other line from the input, starting with the first line.